Plant Gift Guide: The Best Plants to Give (and How to Choose the Right One)

 For a Gardener or Experienced Plant Parent: Something Rare

 An experienced plant lover likely already has the popular species.
-A rare or unusual variety; a variegated monstera cutting, a pink princess philodendron, a unique hoya, or an unusual alocasia; is a gift that will genuinely excite them.
+A rare or unusual variety, whether a variegated monstera cutting, a pink princess philodendron, an unusual hoya, or a hard-to-find alocasia, is a gift that will genuinely excite them.

-How to fix it: Check specialty plant shops or online sellers for unusual specimens.
+What to give: Check specialty plant shops or online sellers for unusual specimens.
 Variegated plants, rare cultivars, and unique aroids command higher prices but make exceptional gifts for someone who will appreciate them.
 Include the full botanical name so they can research care.

 -